Azure/counterfit/README.md

 Counterfit comes with some basic reporting functionality, but if there are attacks or datatypes Counterfit does not support for reporting, a user can override them in the framework via `post_attack_processing()`.

 ## Running Counterfit via run_pyscript
 The core code and the terminal commands have been decoupled.
-It is possible to use th
+It is possible to use the cmd2 `run_pyscript` to automate scans.

+## Docs and Tests
+Tests are implement via Pyest and make docs with `counterfit\docs\make html`.
+Use the `docs` command to start a local server for browsing.